walkthru/next/walkthru/walkthru-intro/slug.md

 title: Slug
 file: pages/[slug].js
 language: jsx
-focus: 68
+focus: 72
-center: 68
+center: 72
 ---

-To load the data, you'll need the *tutorial slug* and a *GitHub Personal Access Token*.
+The tutorial slug is the unique ID of your tutorial, e.g. "walkthru-intro".

-The "slug" is the unique ID of your walkthru tutorial, e.g. "walkthru-intro" or "my-walkthru-tutorial".
-This slug will usually be used in the page URL.
+You will probably want to use this slug as a dynamic segment in the URL, e.g. "mysite.com/walthru-intro".

-In a Next.js site, we'll use the router software to get this value from the URL.
-This will be passed into `getStaticProps` as a property of the `params` argument.
+Since this is a Next.js site, this value will be passed into `getStaticProps` as a property of the `params` argument.